yanmagale/twitter-event-audience/README.md

 ```

 # Next Steps
-- Deploy to Heroku or other service
+- Deploy to Heroku or other online service
+- Receive a escecific hastag to seach